Energetics of Trapped-Ion Quantum Computation: Estimation of the Energetic Cost

 Regarding the baseline, it was also assumed that the $935.2$ nm laser addressed all the qubits.
 However, the Paul trap can only hold up to a limited number of ions.
 For example, it is mentioned that traps with a string of $40$ ions are possible \cite{sizetrap}.
 The most straightforward manner of scaling the experimental setup is to consider placing multiple linear Paul traps holding $40$ ions end-to-end using precise electrode structures, although this architecture would limit the connectivity of the system \cite{trapped-ions-computing}.

 The scaling of the different energetic costs of one implementation of the QFT with the number of qubits, $n$, is shown in \cref{fig:scaling}.

 The energetic cost of the QFT gate sequence scales quadratically with the number of qubits.
 Even up to $500$ qubits, the energy to perform the QFT is significantly lower than the other costs, which points again to an energy-efficient computation.
 The energy used for dynamical decoupling also scales quadratically and it rapidly becomes one of the dominant energetic costs for large numbers of qubits.
 The one-time energetic costs of the preparation sequence and readout increase linearly with $n$.
 The most significant costs are due to the baseline.
+The jumps in the baseline curve are due to assuming that each trap can hold up to 40 ions, beyond which an additional trap is required.
 Although these considerations about scaling are extrapolations based on a number of assumptions, they convey that it is important to contemplate energetic concerns in the development of scalable quantum computers.

 When scaling beyond a certain point, quantum error correction would become necessary to address the noise affecting the system.
 Furthermore, the algorithm considered here requires all-to-all connectivity, for which the shuttling of ions between the traps is needed.
 Both of these aspects require a decomposition of the QFT into sequences carried out for smaller groups of ions and a different analysis of the complexity in terms of the number of operations and required time, therefore impacting the energetic cost.